 As many of you probably know, I've been rewatching and recapping "Gilmore Girls" since August 2017.
 I forget why I decided to do it (a Sisyphean complex, most likely), but I definitely regret it; "Gilmore Girls" is not a good show.
 Everyone is white, the direction and "cinematography" are meh/whatever, and the seasons are all too long, thus resulting in tons of filler episodes where nothing of consequence happens.
 (Don't get me wrong; I still love it.
 I'm just 100% aware that there are better ways to spend my time.)

 The most shocking aspect of the show on rewatch is how horrible every character is.
 When you think of Lorelai (Lauren Graham), do you picture a strong, independent woman and good mom?
 WRONG.
-She's a selfish cunt.
+She's often a selfish cunt.
 Would you describe Rory (Alexis Bledel) as smart, cool, and interesting?
 If so, you're wrong again.
-She has zero personality and is most likely a shit journalist.
+By the college years, she has zero personality and is likely a shit journalist.
 Everything I remembered from watching this show as a 16-year-old moron (or college-aged stoner) was a lie, especially the allure of the male characters.

 After careful consideration, I am positive there isn't a single dude (minus Kirk) on this show that doesn't exude a strong fuckboy aura.
 While I would love to dissect each one, I'm going to stick with six of the most prominent: Dean Forester (Jared Padalecki), Jess Mariano (Milo Ventimiglia), Logan Huntzberger (Matt Czuchry), Luke Danes (Scott Patterson), Christopher Hayden (David Sutcliffe), and Richard Gilmore (Edward Herrmann).
 (That's right, I said it: Richard fucking Gilmore.)